Section 179D

 How will Section 179D Affect My Tax Return?

 The deduction will directly reduce taxable income.
-The deduction is taken as another deduction titled “other 179D.”
-Tax form 3115 allows taxpayers who placed qualified buildings in service in past years to take the deduction on current tax returns.
+For building owners, the deduction is taken as another deduction titled “other 179D.”
+Tax form 7205 is used to document the details of the 179D deduction, and Tax form 3115 allows taxpayers who placed qualified buildings in service in past years to take the deduction on current tax returns.
 This means buildings completed after 2005 could qualify.

 Example: A business owner builds a new 25,000 SF warehouse that meets the qualifications to take the 179D deduction.
-Therefore, a tax deduction of $45,000 is taken on the tax return.
+Therefore, a tax deduction of up to $141,250 is taken on the tax return.

 179D Commercial Buildings Tax Deduction